JohnDakultor/DeepTalk/README.md

-# GPT Companion Project
+# GPT-Project

-Welcome to the GPT Companion Project!
+Welcome to the GPT Project!
 This project is a fun and experimental application that leverages GPT-4 to create an interactive companion experience.
 It is currently in its early stages of development.

 ## Overview